 Since the 20th of June 2007, operations date of IPF version 5.06, the DORIS Navigator data usage within the NRT processing has increased and it is now being nominally used for 99% of the products.
-On Table 1 the filenames of the 7 FDGDR products processed without DORIS Navigator on the current cycle are reported.
+On Table 3 the filenames of the FDGDR products processed without DORIS Navigator on the current cycle are reported.
+During the reporting cycle seven FDGDR products have been processed without DORIS Navigator.